Keisei-Sai/manifold-optimization/README.md

 Implementation and empirical comparison of gradient-based optimization under geometric constraints using manifold-aware updates.

+## Overview

-This project explores how geometric structure influences optimization behavior through numerical experiments inspired by optimization theory and differential geometry.
+This project investigates how geometric constraints influence optimization behavior by comparing optimization methods in both Euclidean space and manifold settings.

+Starting from classical optimization examples (Rosenbrock function), the project extends intuition toward optimization on constrained spaces such as the unit sphere.

 ## Visualization